Some Basic Facts about the Japanese LanguageThe position of Japanese in the language landscape

 General Characteristics

 For example, aside from many words incorporated into Japanese from Western languages such as English, Dutch, and Portuguese, the total universe of cognates is tiny and is not helpful to native speakers of those Western languages attempting to learn Japanese.
-And many of the loanwords from those languages are used with meanings different from their meanings in their original language.
+And many of the loanwords from those languages are used with meanings different from their meanings in their original languages.

 Writing SystemWorld-class Complexity and Diversity of Writing Systems